SeisSol/SeisSol/Documentation/gpus.rst

 .. _gpu_process_pinning:

-The current GPU version of SeisSol targets the latest NVidia Graphics cards.
-Therefore, you need to have at least **CUDA 11** or ROCm 5.2 installed in your environment.
+The current GPU version of SeisSol targets the latest NVIDIA and AMD graphics cards.
+Therefore, you need to have at least CUDA 11.8 or ROCm 6.0 installed in your environment.
 Moreover, make sure that your installed MPI implementation is GPU-aware.
 If you are unsure, consult the documentation of the cluster you are using.

-You can also `UCX communication layer
+You can also utilize `UCX communication layer
 <https://github.com/openucx/ucx>`_ if you need to manually configure CUDA-Aware MPI for a cluster or your local server
 with an open-source MPI implementation e.g., OpenMPI.